timetravelCat/GoMavSimulator/README.md

 ![Product Name Screen Shot][product-screenshot]

-### GoMavSimulator is created for development of robotics applications sutch as autonomous flight/driving.
+### GoMavSimulator is created for development of robotics applications such as autonomous flight/driving.
 It directly provide various sensor simulation results through ROS2's messaging middleware.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>